 To prevent lagoon turnover you need to combat the causes:

 - Increase circulation to prevent stratification: By continually circulating the water, the lagoon layers will never be able to fully stratify.
 With both a homogeneous lagoon water temperature and environment, no spring lagoon turnover will occur.

 - Increase dissolved oxygen levels to combat low DO: One of the easiest ways to do this is to add aeration to your lagoon.
 By maintaining an aerobic environment you will limit the production of noxious H2S gases.

 - Increase mixing to prevent sludge buildup on the bottom: Proper lagoon mixing limits sludge accumulation by keeping solids in the water column where they can break down aerobically and odor-free.

 Mixing is a critical component of wastewater lagoon aeration, keeping oxygen distributed throughout the water column and preventing solids from settling as sludge.
-Watch our Wastewater Lagoon Mixing Case Study video and see how the mixing and aeration of Triplepoint’s Ares Aerator® eliminated floating sludge and odors.
+Watch our Wastewater Lagoon Mixing Case Study video and see how Triplepoint’s lagoon aerator, which combines efficient fine bubble aeration with coarse bubble mixing in a single portable unit, eliminated floating sludge and odors.

 Emergency Wastewater Lagoon Odor Control

 Proper aeration and mixing will prevent future odor events, but what if you have an odor problem right now?
-Deodorizing sprays or lagoon additives like Aquafix’s DAZZeL ECO PLUS, an essential oil-based odor neutralizer, can help.
+Triplepoint offers turnkey aeration rental systems that can be on site within days.
+As a temporary solution, deodorizing sprays or lagoon additives like Aquafix’s DAZZeL ECO PLUS, an essential oil-based odor neutralizer, can help.
 Once temperatures and DO levels have stabilized, the odors should subside.